-Stick to the ingredients list – if the recipe calls for fine almond flour, don’t replace with a coarser almond meal.
-Same for the whole psyllium husk, don’t use metamucil fiber supplements in my recipes, this is not the same product as whole psyllium husk fiber.
+Stick to the ingredients list – if the recipe calls for fine almond flour, don’t replace it with a coarser almond meal.
+Same for the whole psyllium husk, don’t use Metamucil fiber supplements in my recipes, this is not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
-It will turn food dry, purple or blue.
+It will turn food dry, purple, or blue.

 Find your favorite flour brands.
 Yes, all flour brands are different.
 For example, some almond flours are finer than others.
 Experiment with different brands, until you find the one that gives the best outcomes for your keto bread.
 Also, remember that the most expensive brands are not necessarily the best ones.
 I personally use my supermarket brands to make this recipe at a very low price.

 Why is my keto bread doughy or not cooking?